Logout

 Human Rights Commitment and Salient Issues

-Our Human Rights Statement serves as the foundation of our robust human rights efforts.
+Our Human Rights Statement serves as the foundation of our human rights efforts.
 It confirms Walmart’s respect for human rights and articulates how our culture and values, as well as international instruments—including the U.N.
 Universal Declaration of Human Rights, the International Labor Organization’s 1998 Declaration on Fundamental Principles and Rights at Work and the U.N.
 Guiding Principles on Business and Human Rights—guide our approach to human rights due diligence.
-The statement is posted alongside other foundational policies on the company’s website and has been shared with associates, suppliers, and other stakeholders.
 The principles set forth in the Human Rights Statement have also been embedded in our Code of Conduct (applicable to Walmart associates) and Standards for Suppliers (applicable to Walmart suppliers).

-The Statement and Walmart's list of salient human rights issues were developed by a working group comprised of leaders from Walmart's associate relations, communications, diversity and inclusion, ethics and compliance, government affairs, human resources, legal, responsible sourcing, and sustainability functions.
-In preparing the Statement and salient issues list, the working group:
+The Statement and Walmart's list of salient human rights issues were developed by a working group consisting of leaders from Walmart's associate relations, communications, diversity and inclusion, government affairs, legal, and responsible sourcing functions, among others.

 Embedding Respect for Human Rights